 Typhoon Faxai struck the Kanto region of central Japan on September 9, with Chiba Prefecture experiencing particular damage, and Typhoon Hagibis, which made landfall on October 12-13, caused severe damage across the Kanto, Koshinetsu, and Tohoku regions.
 The Foundation provides emergency relief to victims of both typhoons, as well as support for NGO and volunteer activities and for books, musical instruments, and other supplies for schools that were damaged.
 The Nanani fund is set up specifically to support this work, and receives donations totaling more than 250 million yen from the general public.

-In January, the Foundation agrees to cooperate as a Global Impact Partner with The Valuable 500, a global network launched as a call to the CEOs of 500 global companies to promote reforms that will enable persons with disabilities to demonstrate their potential social, business, and economic value through access to hiring, products, and services without disadvantage.
+In January, the Foundation agrees to cooperate as a Global Impact Partner with The Valuable 500, a global network launched as a call to action to the CEOs of 500 global companies, encouraging them to promote reforms that enable persons with disabilities to demonstrate their potential social, business, and economic value through access to hiring, products, and services without disadvantage.
 In May, V500 reaches its target of having the CEOs of 500 companies commit to its program.